RiiConnect24/Wii-Guide/_pages/en_US/deleting-vffs.md

 #### Section III - Putting back Wii Message Board Data (OPTIONAL)
 1. Go back to the Homebrew Channel to load up WiiXplorer and navigate to "Start," then "Settings," then "Boot Settings," and select "NAND Write Access" and "Yes."
-2. Hover over "cdb.vff" again and press the "+" button, then select "Copy" and "Yes."
+2. Hover over `cdb.vff` again and press the "+" button, then select "Copy" and "Yes."
 3. Click "OK" and navigate to `nand` then `title`, `00000001`, `00000002`, then `data`
 4. Press the "+" button again and then "Paste," and then "Yes."